 With an eye on the future of engineering, Mr. Clark invested in Maryland yet again in 2012 with a naming gift to support the design and construction of A. James Clark Hall, headquarters to the Fischell Department of Bioengineering and the Robert E. Fischell Institute for Biomedical Devices.
-The new home for human health and innovation, which opens for classes in 2018, is the first building on campus to bear the name of the legendary builder and leader: A. James Clark.
+The new home for human health and innovation, which opened for classes in 2018, is the first building on campus to bear the name of the legendary builder and leader: A. James Clark.

 Legend to Legacy

 The construction icon passed away on March 20, 2015.
-Dieter and other university leaders including University President Wallace D. Loh, along with many UMD faculty, staff, and students, took buses from campus to attend the funeral at Washington National Cathedral.
+Dieter and other university leaders including former University President Wallace D. Loh, along with many UMD faculty, staff, and students, took buses from campus to attend the funeral at Washington National Cathedral.
 Walking up the cathedral’s long center aisle, what impressed Dieter wasn’t the presence of Washington, D.C., business luminaries, but the other 1,000 men and women in attendance.
 “Most of the people there were Mr. Clark’s construction workers,” he says.

 By living every day by the values he espoused—honesty, integrity, and dedication to quality—Mr. Clark had earned unwavering loyalty from all his employees.
 Clark Enterprises President Robert J. Flanagan recalls the National Cathedral service.
 Of the many Clark Construction employees who were there paying their respects, he says, “If you asked them who they worked for, they would say, ‘Jim’—not the company, not Clark Construction.
 They worked for Jim Clark.”